top of page

 Scientifically speaking, kefir grains are small gelatinous balls that form symbiotic colonies of yeast and bacteria that feed on the lactose in milk, fermenting it into kefir.

 The superfood soon became both a valued commodity and a sacred treasure, with families handing down grains from generation to generation and guarding them jealously.
 Kefir was believed to be responsible for the remarkable longevity and good health enjoyed by the nomadic Caucasian people, who often lived till 100 years old- a rare feat for any 19th century population.
-Stories of the extraordinary wellbeing of the Caucasian people spread through its neighbouring regions, bringing unwanted attention to the magical drink they believed was responsible for their good health.
+Stories of the extraordinary wellbeing of the Caucasian people spread through its neighbouring regions, bringing unwanted attention to the magical yoghurt they believed was responsible for their good health.

 At the turn of the 20th century, a group of Russian scientists wanted to unlock the secrets of good health in the Caucasus, but knew that the origins of Kefir were guarded carefully by its people.
-After many failed attempts to reproduce the drink from small samples, they concluded they could not make nor reproduce the key to kefir- kefir grains!
+After many failed attempts to reproduce the yoghurt from small samples, they concluded they could not make nor reproduce the key to kefir- kefir grains!
 So, in 1908, with the backing of government officials, they contacted a renowned dairy school, Moscow Dairy, to help acquire them.
 This task was handed to Irina Sakharova, an impressive, award winning, 20-year-old graduate.
 Her unique directives were to seduce the Caucasian Prince Bek-Mirza Barchorov and return home with the precious grains, which would be gifted to her by the enamoured royal.
 Who would have thought fermented dairy could have such a racy history?

 The plan was going swimmingly at first, with the Prince quickly falling for the beautiful young cheese-maker.
 Whilst the Prince showered her with gifts, Irina’s requests for the gift of kefir grains were all but denied, reflecting just how precious the secret of kefir was.
 The prince, however, was certainly smitten, and proposed to Irina.
 This proposal was also rebuffed.
 Things at this point went a bit pear shaped- as the Prince refused to let Irina leave, demanding her hand in marriage.
 Eventually, with the appeals from Irina's co-conspirators, the Czar Nicholas II intervened.
 He demanded the Prince free Irina and that she be offered generous compensation for her woes.
 The compensation she requested?
 You got it!
 Irina refused his offers of gold, jewels and lavish gifts, requesting only precious kefir grains.
 In 1908 she returned home triumphant, bringing kefir grains to Russia and the outside world for the first time.